 Transitions are extremely important to the athletic development of the horse.
 They help to build suppleness, engagement, and all-important balance and self-carriage.

 The ability of the horse to show himself in relative self-carriage to the level of the test is the definable quality that can pile on the marks, and this quality comes from correct training and good riding.

 You might think that the goal of a forward downward transition is obvious; to get from a faster pace to a slower one.
 But that is only one purpose of a downward transition in horse training.
 Every correctly ridden downward transition is an opportunity to:

 - Close the horse’s hind legs forward under his body

 - Prepare the horse for more advanced degrees of collection

 - Strengthen the hindquarter muscles

 - Develop an understanding of the half-halt

-The restraining aids tell the horse to come back to the next pace down, but if they are applied (or received) too abruptly, they will have the counterproductive effect of disengaging the hind legs.
-This can cause the horse to fall onto the forehand.
+The restraining aids tell the horse to make the downward transition.
+However, if the aids are applied or received too abruptly, they will have the counterproductive effect of disengaging the hind legs, which can cause the horse to fall onto the forehand.

 If you have your horse attentive to the rein aids, leg aids, and core, you’ll be able to shorten and activate the horse’s stride, which makes it easier to find the right timing on approach to a downward transition.